razor303Jc/Horse-race-ai-v2.01/src/web/CSP_CONFIG.md

+# Content Security Policy (CSP) Configuration Guide

+This document provides guidance for configuring Content Security Policy headers in production deployments of the Horse Racing AI v2.03 web application.

+## Overview

+Content Security Policy (CSP) is a security feature that helps prevent XSS attacks by controlling which resources the browser is allowed to load.
+Our application uses different CSP configurations for development and production environments.

-# Production CSP Configuration
+## Production CSP Configuration

-# For production deployments, use this more restrictive CSP header
+For production deployments, use this more restrictive CSP header that removes unsafe-eval:

 # Nginx configuration example: